Last update: 01.22.2019

 Yearly plan: $3.33 per month

-There are no tiered options; instead, you get what you pay for – the entire force of VPN.ht, all for a great price.
+There are no tiered options; instead, you get what you pay for – the entire force of VPN.ht, all for a great price on up to 3 devices simultaneously.
 The platform accepts a wide range of payment options from credit cards, eWallets, gift cards to even cryptocurrency payments for those who wish to remain completely anonymous.

 Conclusion of VPN.ht review